awsdocs/aws-direct-connect-user-guide/doc_source/viewvifdetails.md

 # Viewing Virtual Interface Details<a name="viewvifdetails"></a>

-You can view the current status of your virtual interface; the connection state, name, and location; VLAN and BGP details; and peer IP addresses\.
+You can view the current status of your virtual interface, including the connection state, name, and location; VLAN and BGP details; and peer IP addresses\.

 **To view details about a virtual interface**